KaGaSi/project/Common/03-CommonUtilities.md

 molecule's id number and the name of the type of molecule.
 The bond section of `output.vsf` lists all bonds one by one (i.e. no chains of bonds in the format `<id1>:: <id2>` are used).
-Information about which bonds belong to which molecule is provided as has comment.
+Information about which bonds belong to which molecule is provided as a comment.
 The file has the following format:
 > `atom default name <name> mass <m> charge <q>`
 >
 > `...`